liutingx/nextjs-training/README.md

 - When an event is triggered, the loading spinner should be visible
 - when user inputs a unit number, the dash will automatically be inserted

+## What is CI/CD?

+> Continuous Integration (CI) & Continuous Delivery (CD)

+- Create a push / Your PR is accepted and merged
+- PR is merged, a pipeline is run